kburchfiel/rope/README.md

 5.2.
 Choosing outlines

 5.2.1.
 Some phrases were covered by one or more original outlines, in which case I listed one of those outlines in the spreadsheet.
 However, I also created a number of outlines for these phrases as well.

 Each phrase that I added in was either phonetic in nature (or at least somewhat phonetic), or based on an (often non-phonetic) outline addition for a word in the single-word deck.
 (These two strategies could also have been blended together for some outlines.)
 Therefore, if a phrase outline does not appear intuitive at all, it is most likely based on a non-intuitive outline in my single-word deck.
-I often added in non-intuitive elements to these non-phonetic outlines as well, given that there were only so many outlines available.
+I often added in non-intuitive elements to these phonetic and non-phonetic outlines as well, given that there were only so many outlines available.

 If a phrase used a word in my single-word deck to which I mapped a non-phonetic outline, I often preferred to create a phrase outline that incorporated that non-phonetic outline.
 This is because I would otherwise need to remember two different forms of that word for different contexts.